Robbepop/interpreter-dispatch-research/README.md

 all basic blocks of the source input have exactly one root closure that calls the rest via tail calls.

+**Note:** Doing tail calls in this technique is fine with current Rust since we only do tail calls within basic blocks and not throughout loops since we escape upon branches.

 Benchmark result: `944.12ms`

 ## `closure_tail` Technique